15. Provisions & Contingencies

 a) Financial guarantee contracts issued by the Company are those contracts that require a payment to be made to reimburse the holder for a loss it incurs because the specified debtor fails to make a payment when due in accordance with the terms of a debt instrument and it is based on the maximum amount that can be called for under the financial guarantee contract.

-Note 63: Ashoka Concessions Limited (ACL), a subsidiary company, had issued Compulsorily Convertible Debentures (CCD) to its investors and to the Company (Parent) which has been classified as equity instrument in the separate financial statements of ACL.
+Note 64: Ashoka Concessions Limited (ACL), a subsidiary company, had issued Compulsorily Convertible Debentures (CCD) to its investors and to the Company (Parent) which has been classified as equity instrument in the separate financial statements of ACL.
 The Company has agreed additional terms with the investors and assumed obligations towards investors which would be settled through the some portion of equity shares to be received from ACL on conversion of CCDs held by parent Company.
-Accordingly the said obligations has been recognised at its fair value as at March 31, 2024 amounting to ' 37,200 Lakhs (March 3l, 2023 - ' 38,400 Lakhs).
-Note 64: Exceptional items:
+Accordingly the said obligations has been recognised at its fair value as at March 31, 2025 amounting to ' 36,131.28 Lakhs (March 31, 2024 - ' 37,200 Lakhs).

-a) During the year ended March 31, 2024, pursuant to compliance with the conditions precedent in the share purchase agreement (‘SPA’) entered into with Mahanagar Gas Limited (‘MGL’), the Company has sold its investment in Unison Enviro Private Limited ('UEPL'), a subsidiary of the Company to MGL for a consideration of ' 28,666.71 lakhs.
-Accordingly, the Company has recognised the gain on sale of investment of ' 21,663.93 lakhs in the statement of profit and loss.
+During the year ended March 31, 2024, pursuant to compliance with the conditions precedent in the share purchase agreement (‘SPA’) entered into with Mahanagar Gas Limited (‘MGL’), the Company had sold its investment in Unison Enviro Private Limited ('UEPL'), a subsidiary of the Company to MGL for a consideration of ' 28,666.71 lakhs.
+Accordingly, the Company had recognised the gain on sale of investment of ' 21,663.93 lakhs in the statement of profit and loss for the year ended March 31, 2024 and disclosed the same as an exceptional item.

 The Code on Social Security 2020 ('Code') has been notified in the Official Gazette on 29th September, 2020.The Code is not yet effective and related rules are yet to be notified.
 Impact if any of the change will be assessed and recognized in the period in which said Code becomes effective and the rules framed thereunder are notified.